villekf/OMEGA-doc/docs/source/usage.rst

 | ``options.global_correction_factor = [];`` a global constant that is applied to all forward/backward projection computations.
 | ``options.corrections_during_reconstruction = true;``, if true, all corrections are applied during reconstruction.
 If false, randoms, scatter, and/or normalization correction is/are done as a precorrection.
 Attenuation correction is always applied during the reconstruction.
 | ``options.useEFOV = false;``, use extended FOV.
 | ``options.eFOVLength = 0.4;``, the extended FOV size, per side.
 I.e. the total size is increased by 80% with this value.
+This is a global value that affects both the transaxial and axial sides.
+For more specific adjustment, see below.
+| ``options.eFOVLengthTransaxial = 0.4;`` the extension length for the transaxial side ONLY.
+| ``options.eFOVLengthAxial = 0.3;`` the extension length for the axial side ONLY.
+Note that by default, the optimal extension is actually computed based on the source to detector and source to center of rotation distances, in addition to the panel size, such that the X-ray cone just fits inside the volume.
+If the source to ... distances are not input, the 0.3 value is used.
 | ``options.useExtrapolation = false;``, use projection extrapolation if true.
-| ``options.extrapLength = 0.2;``, the extrapolated projection amount per side.
-I.e. the total size is increased by 40% with this value.
+| ``options.extrapLength = 0.25;``, the extrapolated projection amount per side.
+I.e. the total size is increased by 50% with this value.
+This is a global value that affects both the transaxial and axial sides.
+For more specific adjustment, see below.
+| ``options.extrapLengthTransaxial = 0.25;``, the extrapolation length for the transaxial side ONLY.
+| ``options.extrapLengthAxial = 0.25;``, the extrapolation length for the axial side ONLY.
 | ``options.useExtrapolationWeighting = false;``, if true, uses a log-based weighting on the extrapolated projection parts.
 This means that the values will "fade" into air values using logarithmic weighting.
 Can be useful if the regions in the projections should not continue for the whole extrapolated length.
 | ``options.useInpaint = false;``, if true, uses the MATLAB file exchange function ``inpaint_nans`` to perform the extrapolation of the projections.
 Not recommended.
 Requires ``inpaint_nans``.
 MATLAB only!
 | ``options.useMultiResolutionVolumes = false;``, use multi-resolution reconstruction.
 Replaces the extended FOV region with a region with different voxel size.
 See below for the parameter to adjust.